JNU violence: AISA-affiliated students protest near Delhi Police headquarters | Education

 Members of other left-affiliated student bodies also accused the ABVP of inflicting violence and imposing their food choices on students.

-After that, students went to the warden to ask him to ensure that Kaveri Hostel residents are provided food since sufficient amount had not been prepared owing to the diktat on non-vegetarian food. ''The vegetarian food was only sufficient for less than 100 people and there are about 400 students who stay in Kaveri Hostel.
-It was necessary to ensure that food was available for all the residents of Kaveri.
+After that, students went to the warden to ask him to ensure that Kaveri Hostel residents are provided food since sufficient amount had not been prepared owing to the diktat on non-vegetarian food.
 While students were talking to the warden, ABVP activists arrived there and attacked several students, she alleged. ''Water coolers were thrown at the students.
 Guards and the warden were not doing anything.
 Phones of some of the students, who were making videos, were snatched and broken by the ABVP members.

 ''As soon as we stepped out of the mess, they started hurling stones.
 They used wipers, flower pots and whatever they could lay their hands on.
 Many students sustained injuries.
 They are spreading lies that we thrashed them.
 Nothing of that sort happened.
 We have evidences to prove their claims wrong,'' Pradeep said.

 Apeksha, another student councillor, said, it is a known fact that every Sunday, non-vegetarian food is prepared in every hostel.
-Barring Kaveri Hostel, non-vegetarian food was prepared in every other hostel of JNU on Sunday, Apeksha said. ''Nobody in the hostels had any issues but the ABVP activists said they are organizing a puja on the occasion of Ram Navami and won't allow meat to be served. ''After heckling the meat vendor, when mess committee members went to ABVP members, even they were also heckled,'' she claimed.
-The students' union called a meeting around 7.30 pm to discuss the issue, but then they learnt that violence had broken out in Kaveri Hostel, she said. ''Initially, the ABVP members kicked and punched the students and also hurled sexist abuses and rape threats.
+Barring Kaveri Hostel, non-vegetarian food was prepared in every other hostel of JNU on Sunday, Apeksha said. ''Nobody in the hostels had any issues but the ABVP activists said they are organising a puja on the occasion of Ram Navami and won't allow meat to be served. ''Initially, the ABVP members kicked and punched the students and also hurled sexist abuses and rape threats.
 Two guards were also seriously injured.
 One of the guards was hit with a tubelight,'' she said.

 Apeksha said she called the police to inform them about the violence. ''The police said they were on the other side of the gate but didn't stop the violence.
 From 4 pm, students had been continuously calling the police to inform them about the situation but there was no response,'' she added.